Task 2: Create a String to Sign for Signature Version 4

 YYYYMMDDformat.
 Note that the date does not include a time value.

-Append the hash of the canonical request that you created in task 1.
+Append the hash of the canonical request that you created in Task 1: Create a Canonical Request for Signature Version 4.
 This value is not followed by a newline character.
 The hashed canonical request must be lowercase base-16 encoded, as defined by Section 8 of RFC 4648.

 The following string to sign is a request to IAM on August 30, 2015.